 One of the most challenging parts of starting a business is figuring out what business-to-business products and services are worth spending money on.
 Whether you have plenty of cash on hand when you open your doors or are starting up with just the money in your piggy bank, it’s tough to justify spending money on just about anything early in a business’ life.

 Fortunately, there are quality, free services available that help with running and promoting a business, as well as places you can turn for guidance on what’s worth shelling out money for when cash flow is limited.
-The online apps and the services listed below are ones I use in operating Marino Communications, and I can personally vouch for their quality and value.
+The online apps and the services listed below are ones I use in operating Marino Communications, and I can vouch for their quality and value.

 No matter what kind of business you’re starting, there are Small Business Development Centers across the nation that can help you get the advice—and find the funding—you need.
 The program is operated by the U.S. Small Business Administration and has more than 1,000 local offices across the nation.
 Many locations are housed within local colleges, universities or chambers of commerce.